How to Use Walnut Oil, Learn 12 Steps to Use this Incredible Oil

 Walnut Oil Nutrients Facts:

-The refined oil on the other hand is low in essential nutrients and usually used in beauty and art.
-The other benefits of walnut oil as it aid in weight loss efforts, protect heart health, strengthen hairs, relieves tension, boosts liver health, prevents infection, and defends against oxidative stress.
-Walnut oil has a high content of linoleic acid which makes it different from other nut oils, extreme care needs to be taken to prevent oxidative degradation reaction during the processing and storage of oil.
+The refined oil on the other hand is low in essential nutrients and is usually used in beauty and art.
+The other benefits of walnut oil as it aids in weight loss efforts protect heart health strengthens hair, relieves tension, boosts liver health, prevents infection, and defends against oxidative stress.
+Walnut oil has a high content of linoleic acid which makes it different from other nut oils, extreme care needs to be taken to prevent oxidative degradation reactions during the processing and storage of oil.

 Walnut kernels are a good source of vitamins.Oil contains vitamin A,C, thiamine, riboflavin,and niacin.
 Walnuts are considered to be a good source of dietary minerals like calcium, copper, iron, magnesium, manganese, phosphorus, potassium, sodium, sulfur, and zinc.
 Walnut is the rounded single-seeded stone fruit of the walnut tree.

 The walnut shell encloses the kernel or meat:

 It is usually made up of two halves separated by a partition.
 There are two species of walnut English walnut and Black walnut.
 The English walnut originated in Iran and the Black walnut is native to eastern North America.
 Walnuts are popular as ice cream toppings, walnut pieces are used as a garnish on some foods.